katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

                                          task_vars=task_vars, tmp=tmp)

-For example, if you wanted to check the time difference between your Ansible controller and your target machine(s), you could write an action plugin to check the local time and compare it to the return data from Ansible's ``setup`` module:
+For example, if you wanted to check the time difference between your Assible controller and your target machine(s), you could write an action plugin to check the local time and compare it to the return data from Assible's ``setup`` module:

 .. code-block:: python

     #!/usr/bin/python
-    # Make coding more python3-ish, this is required for contributions to Ansible
+    # Make coding more python3-ish, this is required for contributions to Assible
     from __future__ import (absolute_import, division, print_function)
     __metaclass__ = type

-    from ansible.plugins.action import ActionBase
+    from assible.plugins.action import ActionBase
     from datetime import datetime